AdobeXD/plugin-samples/faq.md

 ### Can I read or write to persistent storage?

 You can write to temporary storage or to user-picked files and folders.
-The ability to write data to a plugin-specific folder without user mediation
+The ability to write data to a plugin-specific folder without user mediation is coming in a future release.

 ### Can I store any user preferences?